Help prevent and address intimate partner abuse in your community by taking part in one of our volunteer opportunities.

 Direct Service Volunteers

-As a Direct Service volunteer, you’ll have immediate, one-on-one contact with CORA clients.
+As a Direct Service volunteer, you’ll have one-on-one contact with CORA clients.
 Direct Service opportunities include accompanying clients to legal proceedings, assisting with community education, children’s activities and more.

 Indirect Service Volunteers